HPEDevCom/redfishdocs/docs/redfishClients/python-redfish-library/examples.md

 ## Expand Data

-JSON data is typically provided in a collapsed/compactted state.
-Use *$expand* as a query string on the desired URI.
+JSON data is typically provided in a collapsed/compacted state.
+Use _$expand_ as a query string on the desired URI.

 ```python